Discrete-time models and performance of phase noise channels: Power spectral density of the phasor

-Theorem~\ref{thm:phasorPSD} gives the PSD in the case of free-running oscillator in~(\ref{e:free_phasor_spectrum}) and in the case of PLL-locked oscillator in~(\ref{e:pll_phasor_spectrum}).
-The PSD for free-running oscillator is a Lorentzian spectrum, with the value at 100~kHz given by $\lcc$ and \mbox{3-dB} bandwidth equal to $\pi10^{10}\lcc$, and overlaps with~(\ref{e:psd_l100}) for $f\gg \pi 10^{10} \lcc$.
-In the case of PLL-locked oscillator, the spectrum has a delta function at $f\!=\!0$, and then follows exactly the PN spectrum.
-As expected, the power of the phasor computed by integrating the spectrum in~(\ref{e:free_phasor_spectrum}) or in~(\ref{e:pll_phasor_spectrum}) is unitary.
+Expressions~(\ref{e:free_phasor_spectrum}) and~(\ref{e:pll_phasor_spectrum}) give the PSD in the case of a free-running oscillator and in the case of a PLL-locked oscillator, respectively.
+The PSD for the free-running oscillator is a Lorentzian spectrum, with the value at 100~kHz given by $\lcc$ and \mbox{3-dB} bandwidth equal to